houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 Content is an essential component of these experiences.
 To better answer marketing questions, you must understand content and your customers' interactions with it.
 With Content and Commerce AI, you can learn what features of the content you provide resonates with your customers.
 Using these insights allows you to personalize experiences and boost KPIs.

-You can find more details about it [here](https://docs.adobe.com/content/help/en/experience-platform/intelligent-services/content-commerce-ai/overview.html)
+You can find more details about it [here](https://docs.adobe.com/content/help/en/experience-platform/intelligent-services/content-commerce-ai/overview.html).

-This is Still in Beta , below we will try 2 features from this API
+This is Still in Beta, below we will try 2 features from this API

 - Color Extraction
 - Keyword Extraction

 ## Color Extraction

 The color extraction service, when given an image, can compute a histogram of pixel colors and sort them by dominant colors into buckets.
 The colors in the image pixels are bucketed into 40 predominant colors which are representative of the color spectrum.
-A histogram of color values is then computed among those 40 colors
+A histogram of color values is then computed among those 40 colors.

 ### Getting Started